-The Merancas Campus (formerly North Campus) was the ﬁrst of CPCC’s area campuses.
-The main ofﬁce number is 704.330.4100.
+Merancas Campus (formerly North Campus) was the ﬁrst area campus of Central Piedmont.

-The Claytor Building (CL), named for the former Chairman of the CPCC Board of Trustees, Bill Claytor, was dedicated as the North Center in October 1990.
+The Claytor Building (CL), named for former Chairman of the Central Piedmont Board of Trustees, Bill Claytor, was dedicated as the North Center in October 1990.
 The North Center became North Campus with the addition of the Public Safety Building six years later.
 In May 2011, North Campus became Merancas Campus, named for the Merancas Foundation, Inc. of Charlotte, N.C.

 The Public Safety Building, funded with local bond money, is the result of a collaborative effort that included area law enforcement professionals, community college leaders and relevant public groups.
 Groundbreaking ceremonies were held in October, 1995 and the Public Safety Building was occupied in December 1996.
 On November 3, 2000, this building became the Claudia Watkins Belk Center for Justice (CJ), named after one of Charlotte’s most prestigious and prominent citizens.